On the irreducibility of locally analytic principal series representations

 { {\bf Abstract.} Let $\bG$ be a $p$-adic connected reductive group with Lie algebra $\frg$.
-For a parabolic subgroup $\bP \sub \bG$ and a finite-dimensional locally analytic representation $V$ of $\bP$, we study the induced locally analytic $\bG$-representation $W = \Ind_\bP^\bG(V)$.
-Our result is the following criterion concerning the topological irreducibility of $W$.
-If the Verma module $U(\frg) \otimes_{U(\frp)} V'$ associated to the dual representation $V'$ is irreducible then $W$ is topologically irreducible as well.
+For a parabolic subgroup $\bP \sub \bG$ and a finite-dimensional locally analytic representation $V$ of a Levi subgroup of $\bP$, we study the induced locally analytic $\bG$-representation $W = \Ind_\bP^\bG(V)$.
+Our result is the following criterion concerning the topological irreducibility of $W$: if the Verma module $U(\frg) \otimes_{U(\frp)} V'$ associated to the dual representation $V'$ is irreducible, then $W$ is topologically irreducible as well.